RyanSkraba/byexample/scala/scala-by-example/readme.md

 ```
 # Install this jar into the local repository so we can use its classes in the scripts.
+# This only needs to be done when something changes in src/main !
 mvn install

-# Run the script directly from the resources directory
+# Run the script directly from the resources directory.
+You can make changes and re-run
+# without rebuilding with maven.
 src/test/resources/getting_things_done.sc help
 ```